eclipsesource/tabris-decorators/README.md

 Binds the decorated property of a widget to the property of a child.
 As with `@getById`, the binding is established after `append` is called the first time on the widget, there needs to be exactly one child with the given id, and it has to have a property of the same type.

-`@bind` creates a bi-directional binding, meaning changes to the source (child) property are not just reflected on the target property, but also the other way around.
-(If you do not want that, simply mark the property as `readonly`.)
-Change events are fired on the target widget if (and only if) the source widget fires change events.
+`@bind` creates a bi-directional binding, meaning changes to the source/child widget property are not just reflected on the decorated property, but also the other way around.
+Change events are fired for the decorated property if (and only if) the source/child widget fires change events.

+### @bindTo("\<id\>.\<property\>")

+Like `@bind`, but creates a one-way binding, meaning changes to the source/child widget property are reflected on the decorated property, but setting the decorated property has no effect.
+This should be used on `readOnly` properties.

 ## Injectors